 Long-term contract labor has some amount of job security; you get a six month contract.
 Regular employees get unemployment benefits and implied longer-term job security.
 The economic tradeoff for that is reduced wages.

-I am not trying to be judgement here; I am speaking in terms of economics.
+This is not a judgement where one class of worker is “better” than another; I am speaking in terms of economics.

 When I talk about going independent, some of my friends are scared.
 They are worried.